Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 1. There are also circles with a diameter of 50 mm, 75 and 90.
 However, they are almost never used for cutting concrete.

-2. Discs with diameters of more than 600 mm are also produced.
-However, they are not used in construction, but for the manufacture of building materials, for example, granite slabs, marble.
+2. Discs with diameters greater than 600 mm are also produced.
+However, they are not used in construction, but for the production of building materials, for example, granite and marble slabs.

 3. Some manufacturers, both foreign and ours, produce circles with non-standard dimensions, for example, 115 mm and 230.
-State standard the variety of disk sizes is not rigidly regulated.
-Therefore, the use of such circles and their mention in the technical documentation during construction is quite acceptable.
+State standard The variety of disk sizes is not strictly regulated.
+Therefore, the use of such circles and their mention in technical documentation during construction is quite acceptable.

-1. Circles with a diameter of 125 mm are most in demand for cutting concrete in the repair of premises.
+1. Circles with a diameter of 125 mm are most in demand for cutting concrete when renovating premises.

-2. Analogues with a size of 150/230 mm are used for processing concrete elements, for example, lintels in openings, slopes.
+2. Analogues with sizes of 150/230 mm are used for processing concrete elements, for example, lintels in openings, slopes.
 They are always needed in panel buildings.

-3. Diamond wheels with a diameter of 350 mm and 400, the instruction recommends using for work with large concrete products, foundation blocks.
-Such discs are usually used in stone-cutting machines or aggregates for chasing stone-like surfaces.
+3. The instructions recommend using diamond wheels with a diameter of 350 mm and 400 for working with large concrete products, foundation blocks.
+Such discs are usually used in stone-cutting machines or units for chipping stone-like surfaces.

-In order to correctly select a disc, you need to know what diameter, shape of the segments and grade of the circle are suitable for the tool used and the material to be cut.
+To correctly select a disk, you need to know what diameter, shape of segments and brand of wheel are suitable for the tool used and the material to be cut.

 Circle diameter

-1. The outer size of the circle affects the depth of cut.
-Therefore, the deeper the cuts are needed, the larger the diameter of the disc must be selected.
-In this case, you should take into account what range of circle dimensions is provided for your tool.
+1. The outer size of the wheel affects the cutting depth.
+Therefore, the deeper the cuts are needed, the larger the disc diameter must be chosen.
+In this case, you should take into account the range of wheel sizes provided for your tool.

 Note!

-It is forbidden to use a consumable that is not intended for this unit.
+It is prohibited to use consumables not intended for this unit.

 The linear value of the wheel speed will be too low or too high (depending on the material being processed).

-Therefore, the disc will wear unevenly or overheat and get stuck.
+Therefore, the disk will wear unevenly or overheat and become stuck.

 In addition, there is a risk of overloading the tool and breaking it.

-Below are the most common internal disc bore sizes.
+Below are the most common internal disc hole sizes.

-1. Wheels for dry cutting with a diameter of 115/230 mm, designed for manual angle grinders (grinders) and have an inner hole of 22.2 mm.
+1. Dry cutting wheels with a diameter of 115/230 mm are designed for hand-held angle grinders (grinders) and have an internal hole of 22.2 mm.

-2. Analogs in dimensions 150/350 mm are suitable for wet cutting with portable stone cutting machines and have an internal diameter of 25.4 and 30 mm.
+2. Analogues with dimensions of 150/350 mm are suitable for portable wet cutting stone cutting machines and have an internal diameter of 25.4 and 30 mm.

-1. Wheels with dimensions of 300/400 mm are suitable for manual power cutters, they have an internal hole of 25.4 mm.
+1. Circles with dimensions of 300/400 mm are suitable for hand-held petrol cutters; they have an internal hole of 25.4 mm.
 Can be used for dry and wet sawing.

-2. Analogues with a size of 500 mm or more are designed for large stationary stone-cutting machines.
+2. Analogues measuring 500 mm or more are intended for large stationary stone-cutting machines.
 They have inner diameter 60 mm.
-They are wet cutting.
+They perform wet cutting.

 What does the label say?

-1. When it is necessary to constantly cut various stone-like materials, it is best to choose a blade of a universal grade.
-If the material is the same, and it is known in advance, it is more correct to choose a specialized circle.
+1. When it is necessary to constantly cut various stone-like materials, it is best to choose a universal brand of blade.
+If the material is the same, and it is known in advance, it is better to choose a specialized wheel.

-2. It must be said that different manufacturers used for marking various methods, symbols and indications.
-Based on this, choosing a circle, you should be extremely careful.
-Otherwise, the cost of cutting will be unnecessarily high.
+2. I must say that different manufacturers used for marking various methods, symbols and instructions.
+Based on this, when choosing a circle, you should be extremely careful.
+Otherwise, the cutting cost will be unnecessarily high.

-3. It is clear that soft materials are processed easily, and hard analogues are difficult.
-Therefore, for lightweight concrete with soft filler (expanded clay, slag) or a cellular counterpart, discs with rigid ligaments should be selected.
-For materials on hard fillers (gravel, crushed granite), circles with soft bonds are suitable.
+3. It is clear that soft materials are easy to process, but hard analogues are difficult to process.
+Therefore, for lightweight concrete with a soft filler (expanded clay, slag) or a cellular analogue, discs with rigid ligaments should be selected.
+For materials with hard fillers (gravel, granite crushed stone), wheels with soft bonds are suitable.

-Which wheel to buy: for dry or wet cutting
+Which circle to buy: for dry or wet cutting

-1. A laser-welded blade designed for dry cutting is also suitable for wet sawing.
-Provided that the design of the tool allows such an opportunity.
+1. The laser-welded blade is designed for dry cutting and is also suitable for wet sawing.
+Provided that the design of the instrument allows such an opportunity.
 Nothing critical will happen to the circle.
-However, the speed and service life consumable will go down.
+However, the speed of operation and service life consumables will go down.

-2. Discs designed for wet cutting of concrete, as a rule, have a larger diameter than analogues for dry work.
-They need constant water cooling.
-The temperature of their case must remain within the permitted values.
-In addition, it is necessary to periodically remove particles of the processed material from the cut.
+2. Discs designed for wet cutting of concrete, as a rule, have a larger diameter than their counterparts for dry work.
+They require constant water cooling.
+The temperature of their body must remain within the permitted values.
+In addition, you need to periodically remove particles of the processed material from the cut.

 Note!

-It is strictly forbidden to carry out dry work with circles for wet cutting.
+It is strictly prohibited to carry out dry work with circles for wet cutting.

-Silver solder melts at a temperature of + 650 °, so the teeth fixed by it can fall off from the circle body.
+Silver solder melts at a temperature of +650°, so the teeth fixed by it can fall off from the body of the circle.

-The disk itself can also heat up, lose its rigidity and begin to wag.
+The disk itself can also heat up, lose its rigidity and begin to wobble.

-Before buying a disc, find out the following:
+Before purchasing a disc, please find out the following:

-• what kind of concrete needs to be cut;
+• what type of concrete needs to be cut;

-• a diamond wheel, what dimensions are suitable for the tool used (its outer and inner diameters, as well as thickness, are important);
+• diamond wheel, what dimensions are suitable for the tool used (its outer and inner diameter, as well as thickness, are important);

 • what is the power (in kilowatts) of the cutting unit;

-• which cutting method will be used: wet or dry (this depends on the design of the tool).
+• what cutting method will be used: wet or dry (this depends on the design of the tool).

-Tell the sales assistant all these data, and he will select you best option products.
+Provide all this information to the sales consultant, and he will select you best option products.

-If the wheel has already been purchased, make sure that it is designed for the type of concrete being cut.
+If you have already purchased a circle, make sure that it is intended for the type of concrete that will be cut.

-1. Putting the circle in the tool, determine whether the direction of its rotation, shown on the body by an arrow, coincides with the direction rotational movements shaft.
+1. When placing a circle in the tool, determine whether the direction of its rotation, shown on the body by an arrow, coincides with the direction rotational movements shaft

-2. The unit revolutions must be similar to their indicated value on the disk.
-On the label, manufacturers write the maximum allowed rotation speed (rpm) and the maximum allowable linear speed (meters per second).
+2. The unit speed should be similar to the value indicated on the disk.
+On the label, manufacturers write the maximum permitted rotation speed (revolutions per minute) and the maximum permissible linear speed (meters per second).

-3. Working at the wrong speed can damage or wear the wheel unevenly.
-Yes, and cutting will be ineffective.
+3. If you operate at the wrong speed, you may damage or wear the wheel unevenly.
+And cutting will be ineffective.

-4. Do not tilt the disc to the sides and do not use muscle force (the mass of the instrument is sufficient).
+4. Do not tilt the disk to the sides and do not use muscle force (the weight of the tool is quite enough).

-5. If the depth of cut is large, make a preliminary cut (1/5 of the total cut).
-So you stop the overload of the unit, and it will be easier to get an even cut.
+5. If the cutting depth is large, make a preliminary cut (1/5 of the entire cutting size).
+This way you will prevent overloading of the unit, and it will be easier to get an even cut.

-6. When processing hand tool concrete slabs with a thickness of 2/4 cm, set the stopper on the disk to greatest depth sawing.
-So contact with the material will be minimal.
-The same preparation is needed if diamond drilling is performed in concrete.
+6. During processing hand tools concrete slabs having a thickness of 2/4 cm, place the limiter on the disk on greatest depth sawing.
+This way there will be minimal contact with the material.
+The same preparation is needed if diamond drilling of holes in concrete is performed.

 Conclusion

-By choosing the right cutting disc for stony material, you will ensure high efficiency.
-In this case, it is necessary to take into account the brand of the circle and the features of the characteristics of concrete.
+By choosing the right cutting disc for stone-like material, you will ensure high efficiency.
+In this case, you should take into account both the brand of the circle and the characteristics of the concrete.
 The video in this article contains a lot of additional information.

-In order to save the budget when laying tiles in an apartment or a private house, many people prefer to do all the work on their own, especially since there are more than enough instructions for carrying out such work.
-If everything is clear with the choice of design and the acquisition of material, then difficulties often arise with the installation process, since any room during cladding will require trimming tiles and adjusting them for an aesthetic appearance.
+In order to save budget when laying tiles in an apartment or private house, many people prefer to carry out all the work themselves, especially since there are more than enough instructions for carrying out such work.
+If everything is clear with the choice of design and purchasing the material, then difficulties often arise with the installation process, since any room when tiling will require trimming the tiles and adjusting them for an aesthetic appearance.
 Often used at home for cutting ordinary grinder, but not everyone knows what kind of disc is needed for cutting ceramic tiles or porcelain stoneware.

 The market offers a large number of different circles, the price of which varies from 900 to 25,000 rubles.
-In order not to pay extra money for a certain brand and at the same time not to buy a useless blank, you need to find out what types of products exist, what they can cut and in what quantity.
+In order not to pay extra money for a certain brand and at the same time not to buy a useless blank, you need to find out what types of products exist, what can be cut with them and in what quantities.

 Types of discs for cutting porcelain stoneware and ceramic tiles

-Many people go to the store and try to buy a disc for cutting tiles or porcelain stoneware, believing that these are two different circles.
-In fact, the disc is selected not so much based on the type of cutting material, but also taking into account the volume of cutting and the tool itself, which will be used for cutting.
-All available samples can be divided into three main types, then we will consider each of them in detail.
+Many people go to the store and try to buy a disc for cutting tiles or porcelain tiles, believing that these are two different circles.
+In fact, the disc is selected not so much based on the type of cutting material, but also taking into account the volume of cutting and the tool itself that will be used for cutting.
+All available samples can be divided into three main types; then we will consider each of them in detail.

 Wet cutting wheels

-The photo shows a diamond blade for porcelain stoneware for wet cutting, it is also called solid.
-These discs can also be used for cutting tiles in small quantities.
+The photo shows a diamond blade for porcelain tiles for wet cutting, also called solid.
+These same discs can also be used for cutting tiles in small quantities.
 The product is intended for wet cutting, that is, in the presence of coolant.
-It is used for electric tile cutters and thanks to the solid cutting edge can make perfect even cut practically no chips.
+Suitable for electric tile cutters and, thanks to the continuous cutting edge, can cut perfectly straight cut almost without chips.

-With water cooling, cutting time is virtually unlimited, ideal for cutting large porcelain tiles or floor tiles, as well as for working with large volumes.
+With water cooling, cutting time is virtually unlimited, which is ideal for cutting large porcelain tiles or floor tiles, as well as for working with large volumes.

-Note.
-Such circles can also be used when working with a grinder, but only for small cuts and only on tiles.
-In this case, the duration of the circle should not exceed 10-15 seconds, after which it needs to idle for 20-30 seconds to cool down.
+For your information.
+Such circles can also be used when working with an angle grinder, but only for small cuts and only on tiles.
+In this case, the duration of the circle's operation should not exceed 10-15 seconds, after which it needs to idle for 20-30 seconds to cool.

-Diamond grit is applied to the cutting surface of the disk using silver solder, which loses its strength when heated and the coating wears out quickly.
+Diamond chips are applied to the cutting surface of the disc using silver solder, which when heated loses its strength and the coating quickly wears out.

 Important.
-Many people often make a mistake when, immediately after cutting a tile with a grinder, they lower a solid disc into a bath of water for cooling.
-Rapid cooling leads to the appearance of microcracks on the coating and the product itself.
-The result of such actions are chips on the body of the circle, which often fly off during the cut and can damage equipment, tiles and injure a person.
+Many people often make the mistake of immediately after cutting the tiles with a grinder, they lower the solid disk into a bath of water to cool.
+Rapid cooling leads to the appearance of microcracks in the coating and the product itself.
+The result of such actions are chips on the body of the circle, which often fly off during cutting and can damage equipment, tiles and injure a person.

 Dry cutting wheels or dry cutters

-A disc for dry cutting porcelain stoneware or tiles is called a segmented disc or dry cutter.
-The product does not need water cooling, as it has constructive cutouts from the edge to the center.
+A disk for dry cutting porcelain stoneware or tiles is called a segmented disk or dry cutter.
+The product does not require water cooling, since it has structural cutouts from the edge to the center.
 These cutouts divide the edge of the circle into segments, serve to cool the product during operation and compensate for the expansion of the metal when heated.

-Designed to work at low speeds, ideal for a grinder or circular saw.
-It is recommended to use a dry cutter for cutting porcelain stoneware or floor tiles. thick.
-Suitable for small to medium-sized jobs, but will chip off glossy or glazed tile surfaces.
+Designed to work at low speeds, ideal for an angle grinder or circular saw.
+It is recommended to use a dry saw for cutting porcelain stoneware or floor tiles large thickness.
+Suitable for small to medium-sized jobs, but will leave chips on glossy or glazed tile surfaces.

-The photo below clearly shows the result.
-The uppermost plate is the result of a cut with a dry segmented disc, the lower plates are cut solid with a coolant supply.
-Such chips are acceptable if the joints are hidden, but in a visible area of the floor, such a cut quality is not acceptable and they can only be hidden with a plain grout to match the color of the material.
+The photo below clearly demonstrates the result.
+The topmost slab is the result of cutting with a dry segmented disc, the lower slabs are cut solid with a coolant supply.
+Such chips are acceptable if the joints are hidden, but on a visible area of the floor, such quality of cutting is not acceptable and they can only be hidden with a single-color grout matching the color of the material.

-Note.
-Like a wet cutting blade, a dry cutter also needs to be cooled.
-The cutting time is about 1 minute, after which the circle is cooled at idle for 20-30 seconds and you can start cutting again.
+For your information.
+Like the wet cutting disc, the dry saw also needs cooling.
+The cutting time is about 1 minute, after which the wheel cools at idle for 20-30 seconds and you can start cutting again.

 Important!
-It is dry cutters that cause injuries if safety precautions are not followed.
-The segments of the disk can catch the thread of a knitted glove, so it is recommended to use mittens made of thick fabric.
-It is necessary to carefully monitor the position of the circle when cutting, its slight displacement leads to damage to the disc and the working surface.
+It is dry cutters that cause injuries when safety precautions are not followed.
+The disc segments can catch the thread of a knitted glove, so it is recommended to use mittens made of thick fabric.
+It is necessary to carefully monitor the position of the circle when cutting; its slight displacement leads to damage to the disc and the working surface.

 Combined

-Combined circles are a combination of a solid disk and a dry cutter.
-This versatile product is perfect choice for domestic use, since it can work both in dry and in coolant mode.
-The advantage of the versatility of the product is at the same time its disadvantage.
-The disk can't do that. clean cut as a solid analogue and cannot work for a long time without cooling like a typical dry cutter.
+Combined circles are a combination of a solid disc and a dry cutter.
+This universal product is perfect choice for domestic use, since it can work both in dry and in coolant mode.
+The advantage of the product's versatility is also its disadvantage.
+The disk can't do that. clean cut as a solid analog and cannot work for a long time without cooling like a typical dry cutter.

 Advice!
-For occasional use in an apartment or private house, when laying tiles or porcelain stoneware in small spaces with a minimum number of cuts, we recommend choosing a combi blade.
+For occasional use in an apartment or private house, when laying tiles or porcelain tiles in small rooms with a minimum number of cuts, we recommend choosing a combination disc.

 Important!
-Combined models suffer more than others from the clogging effect, when small grains of tiles are clogged in the grooves and soldered into the diamond coating.
-On other types of discs, this problem can be solved by turning the disc over and changing the direction of rotation on the axis.
-Reverse rotation cleans the coating and restores cutting power.
-Combined models usually have a given direction of rotation and cannot be turned over to the other side, it simply will not cut.
-In this case, use the usual silicate brick or concrete, make a few cuts and the coating will clear.
+Combined models suffer more than others from the clogging effect, when small grains of tiles become clogged in the grooves and are soldered into the diamond coating.
+On other types of disks, this problem can be solved by turning the disk over and changing the direction of rotation on the axis.
+Reverse rotation cleans the coating and restores cutting ability.
+Combined models usually have a given direction of rotation and it is impossible to turn it over to the other side, it simply will not cut.
+In this case, use normal sand-lime brick or concrete, make a few cuts and the spray will come off.

-The cost of disks for the most part depends on the manufacturer, the size of the circle and its type.
+The cost of discs largely depends on the manufacturer, the size of the circle and its type.
 Most well-known manufacturers quality discs are brands such as:

 • Bosch